restatedev/documentation/docs/typescript-sdk/side-effects.md

 Once stored, every retry of this invocation will get the same UUID.

-This is an interesting pattern for many applications.
 For example, imagine a payment service where you want to avoid having duplicate payments during retries.
 You could use a side effect to generate and store a UUID and then use that UUID as identifier of the payment.
 You only allow the payment to go through if no payment with that UUID was done yet.